 Philip Rogers’s family spared no expense in his defense, bringing in Senator James Ross from Pittsburgh as his lawyer.
 Rogers admitted to meeting Polly the night of the murder and admitted to quarrelling with her, but denied pushing her over the cliff.
 He said they had separated and implied that she had lost her way and fallen from the top of the rocks.

 Though the public believed Rogers to be guilty and the judge remarked that the evidence against him was “very strong,” there was not enough evidence for a conviction.
 The trial lasted less than one day and Rogers was acquitted.

 Verdict: Not guilty.

-With the case more than two hundred years old, and so much of the information coming from local legend, it is impossible to truly know very much about these people or what really happened to them.
+With the case more than two hundred years old, and so much of the information coming from local legend, it is impossible to truly know very much about the people involved or what really happened to them.
 Olive Woolley Burt, who collected one version of the song “Polly Williams” in 1922 attempted to research the real Polly Williams.
 In the 1790 census she found a Polly Williams in eastern Pennsylvania, who was head of a household that included a male child under sixteen.
 Ms. Burt traced this Polly Williams to a land purchase in south central Pennsylvania.
 If this was the same Polly Williams, then she surely was not a girl of 18.
 But there is no evidence that it is the same person, especially since the real name of the murdered girl appears to have been Mary.

 Sam P. Bayard, another collector, commented on the name discrepancy.
 In American Ballads and Folk Songs, John A. Lomax quotes him: